 Access to their Member Library, which includes workshop materials, referrals, and readings

 How to Activate Your BGSU Sponsored Membership:

 - Another screen “Step 2: Member Information” fill in form appears”.
 Fill out the required fields including selection of a password and click “Submit”.
-NOTE: Required fields are indicated with a red asterisk.
-All other fields are OPTIONAL.
+Important: Required fields are indicated with a red asterisk.
+All other fields are optional.

 - You will receive a confirmation email when your membership becomes active.
 It will take approximately 24 hours for your membership to be reviewed and for you to fully begin using your NCFDD membership.

 Two on-campus workshops were presented on Friday, September 16th.

 “Solo Success, How to Thrive in the Academy When You’re the Only ____________ in the Department” (For all Faculty)